 - The selection of appropriately skilled project staff.
 When a project is particularly complex on one dimension of project complexity, and the project manager lacks the appropriate skills and experiences to manage the complexity of that dimension, it becomes more likely that the negative effects of that dimension are underestimated and consequently poorly managed.

 - The selection of an appropriate project methodology.
 Project complexity stems from the collective behavior of the project system.
 Since most management methodologies effect the project as a whole, the choice of management method can have a considerable impact on a project’s complexity.

-PMO Advisory, LLC, Project Management Institute Registered Education Provider # 4172
+PMO Advisory, LLC, Project Management Institute Authorized Training Provider (ATP) # 4172

 Achieving success in business execution is the number one concern facing all organizations, regardless of their type, size, geography, or industry.
 The challenges are many, but the opportunities are also great.
 PMO Advisory has spearheaded this field of strategic business execution (SBE) by providing a comprehensive series of courses that span across project management to organizational change.
-As a Project Management Institute Global Registered Education Provider (PMI R.E.P.), PMO Advisory enables organizations to attain superior execution with our high power course series and the associated PMI certification boot camps including the following:
+As a Project Management Institute Authorized Training Provider (ATP), PMO Advisory enables organizations to attain superior execution with our high power course series and the associated PMI certification boot camps including the following: